 What do I need to file if I am selling a UK property?

-As of 6th April 2020 you are now required to file an online disclosure and pay any CGT within 60 days of the completion of the sale.
+You are required to file an online disclosure and pay any CGT within 60 days of the completion of the sale.

 Please see the following guide to non resident capital gains tax to read more filing requirements.

 How many days can I spend in the UK and still be non-resident